-Eric Wills has written about history, sports, and design has appeared in Smithsonian, The Washington Post, GQ, the Scholar, and other publications.
+Eric Wills has written about history, sports, and design for Smithsonian, The Washington Post, GQ, the Scholar, and other publications.
 He was a senior editor at Architect magazine.

 In this year’s U.S. Open, the drama was as striking as the silence